Asterixss/VolumeManager/README.md

 This software is provided "AS IS" without warranty of any kind.

-The author is not responsible for any damages, data loss, hardware issues, software issues, or other consequences resulting from the use or misuse of this software.
+The author is not responsible for any damages, data loss, hardware issues, software issues, legal issues, or other consequences resulting from the use or misuse of this software.

 ## Author

-GitHub: yummyzzzz
+GitHub: **yummyzzzz_**